connorbrowns5167218/1701QCA-Assessment2/index.md

 ![Image](SwordProject.jpg)

+I laid out how I will create each piece of my prop and fit them together using Adobe Illustrator, and made sure to include measurements.

 ![Image](Microbit.jpg)

+My current circuit layout to be improved upon.

 ![Image](Lights.jpg)

+I have figured out how to turn on my LED strip, I plan to make it more complex in the future, possibly with different movements adjusting how they light up.

 ## Design process discussion ##
 *Discuss your process in getting to this point, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process.*